 Mr. Bailey developed the one-of-a-kind "Multidisciplinary Treatment of Neurodevelopmental Impairments" model that has been pioneered at the Anova Center for Education as the "Anova Method of Education."
 The ACE School was conceived as a unique environment that would provide high quality academic instruction to emotionally challenged children, using best practices from Positive Behavior Intervention, Sensory Integration, Cognitive Therapy, Speech/Language Therapy, and Theory of Mind.
 Mr. Bailey was also appointed by former Senator Noreen Evans as Chair of the North Coast Regional Task Force on Autism and Related Disorders, and works closely with local and state officials to address the increasing impact of autism on our nation.

-Anova is a comprehensive treatment program.
-Our non-profit agency includes educational, behavioral, and therapy services for children and adults with autism, and neurodevelopmental impairments all over Northern California.
-In addition to our three non-profit K-12 schools located in San Rafael, Santa Rosa, and Concord, we provide after-school programs, camps, services in public schools and in-home environments, a treatment clinic, and are an important community resource.
+Today, Anova serves almost 400 students and over 500 families with two K-12 campuses in Santa Rosa and Concord.
+In addition to our two non-profit K-12 schools located in Santa Rosa and Concord, Anova provides after-school programs, camps, services in public schools and in-home environments, a treatment clinic, and is an important community resource for local practitioners, families and clients alike.